 Your UW and CSE e-mail accounts are made available solely for the purpose of facilitating effective business operations.

 There are specific legal restrictions on the use of e-mail by UW faculty and staff using UW equipment.

-That said, we are not in the business of monitoring what any one individual is doing, unless required by law or UW policy to do so.
-The sole motivation for network monitoring is operational: load balancing issues, unexpected traffic patterns, detecting and resolving issues arising from internal or external attacks, responding to complaints of alleged copyright infringement and/or network abuse, and so on.
+That said, we are not in the business of monitoring what any one individual is doing, unless directed by law or UW policy to do so.
+The sole motivation for network monitoring is operational; load balancing issues, unexpected traffic patterns, detecting and resolving issues arising from internal or external attacks, responding to complaints of alleged copyright infringement and/or network abuse, and so on.